Bitcoin btc

 What you should know

-Their staking infrastructure is hosted on a combination of public clouds in various regions and bare metal.
-They hold validators’ keys that have no access to client funds while ensuring the keys’ security.
-Third-party penetration testers and auditing firms regularly inspect key handling procedures for potential flaws.
+Their staking infrastructure is hosted on public clouds in various regions and bare metal.
+They hold validators’ keys without access to client funds while ensuring the keys’ security.
+Third-party penetration testers and auditing firms inspect key handling procedures for potential flaws.

 9. P2P Validator